mvolkmann/blog/src/smalltalk.md

 ### Inspect Windows

-This displays all the instance variables of a specific object.
+Inspect windows display all the instance variables of a specific object.
 Select an object reference or place the cursor immediately after it and press cmd-i (Inpect it).